 He has received several major professional honors, including the Monterey Bay Economic Partnership Community Impact Award, PRSA Silver Anvil and the Ellen B. Scripps Fellowship.
 A complete list is here.

-A Monterey Bay Area resident, he is an international triathlete, ultra runner and a 30-time Ironman finisher, placing in the top 30 overall (out of more than 60,000 athletes) in the Challenge series world rankings, and has been honored with Legend status at the Challenge Wanaka triathlon.
+A Reno, Nevada resident, he is an international triathlete, ultra runner and a 30-time Ironman finisher, placed in the top 30 overall (out of more than 60,000 athletes) in the Challenge series world rankings, and has been honored with Legend status at the Challenge Wanaka triathlon.
 Steve has raced in Ironman-distance events on every continent, save Antarctica (and he’s working on that…).
 He was an elite-qualified official for USA Triathlon and Past President of USA Triathlon Southwest, and enjoys bike touring, open water swimming and hiking.